 Members of the Administrators group have the highest access level for all privileges and can create resources in all domains.
 You should therefore only allow a few select users in the Administrators group of your Coveo Cloud organization.

 The Administrators group is the only one that can manage search pages.
 They can modify your organization settings and implement a single sign-on method for organization members to use at login.
 Furthermore, administrators can access all the indexed content and query logs for troubleshooting purposes.
 They can also receive notifications about any type of activity occurring in the organization.

 Analytics managers can manage usage analytics, i.e., edit dimensions, named filters, reports, etc.

 Members of the Analytics Viewers group can access the reports that the analytics managers allowed them to see, but can’t edit these reports.
 The analytics viewers’ job typically requires them to review your organization usage analytics and draw conclusions.

-Content managers have the privileges required to index content and customize how and what is retrieved.
+Content managers have the privileges required to index content and customize how and what’s retrieved.
 They can edit sources, fields, and indexing pipeline extensions.
 They can also execute queries in the Content Browser to ensure data is adequately indexed.
-Moreover, if your index contains secured content, content managers can manage and troubleshoot security identities and security identity providers.
+Moreover, if you have sources that index the permission system of the original repository, content managers can manage and troubleshoot security identities and security identity providers.